20-somethings are seemingly only good at two things: killing, and lying about killing.

 SOLUTION

-Liars at a Houseparty is a murder mystery web-based video game; uncover who killed 20-something Liz by listening to testimonies and investigating her house.
+Through a point-and-click adventure, uncover who killed Liz by listening to testimonies and investigating the aftermaths of her house.

 How can a linear experience keep a user engaged from point A to B?